biosustain/pankb_db/README.md

 ```
 Clone the PanKB git repo into the subdirectory /pankb_db and change to it:
 ```
-git clone --branch develop https://github.com/biosustain/pankb_db.git pankb_db
+git clone --branch main https://github.com/biosustain/pankb_db.git pankb_db
 cd pankb_db
 ```

 ## 1. ETL scripts

 The ETL (Extract-Transform-Load) scripts:
-1) extracts information about pangenomes from the Microsoft Azure Blob Storage *.json files.
+1) extract information about pangenomes from the Microsoft Azure Blob Storage *.json files.
 The storage serves as the data lake;
-2) transforms it into the Django- and MongoDB-compatible model;
+2) transform it into the Django- and MongoDB-compatible model;
-3) loads the transformed data into a MongoDB database instance.
+3) load the transformed data into a MongoDB database instance;
+4) (optionally) upload the logs needed for statistics and quality control to the Azure Blob Storage after the pipeline scripts are executed.

 Initially, the database tables are created by Django web framework, which the PanKB website is built on.
 It is achieved by setting the parameter `managed = True` in the `models.py` files.